-- · Medical Student, co-first author /2nd Co-first Author: Maria Paz - · University of Chicago Pritzker School of Medicine - Spanish Language Access to COVID-19 Vaccination Information and Registration in the 10 Most Populous Cities in the U.S
+- · Medical Student

+- · University of Chicago Pritzker School of Medicine

+- · Co-first Author: María Paz

+Spanish Language Access to COVID-19 Vaccination Information and Registration in the 10 Most Populous Cities in the U.S

-ABSTRACT: Background: Covid-19 has disproportionately impacted the U.S. Hispanics, facing a 2.3 times greater risk of death from Covid-19 compared to non-Hispanic whites.
+Background: Covid-19 has disproportionately impacted the U.S. Hispanics, facing a 2.3 times greater risk of death from Covid-19 compared to non-Hispanic whites.
 Increasing Covid-19 vaccination amongst Hispanics is critical to their wellbeing.